Negotiation

 - Unconditional positive regard: respect them as a person regardless of disagreement

-- Stay calm and positive -- emotions are contagious; slow pace enables clear thinking
+- Emotions are contagious -- stay calm and positive; slow pace enables clear thinking

 Product applications: